OVOSHatchery/ovos-ww-plugin-nyumaya/readme.md

 ## Description
 Mycroft wake word plugin for [Nyumaya](https://github.com/nyumaya) version 1.0.0

-The "plugins" are pip install-able modules that provide new engines for mycroft

-more info in the [docs](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins)

 ### Performance
 - Pi Zero: CPU 40%
 - Pi 3: CPU